hunterhogan/Z0Z_tools/README.md

 # Z0Z_tools

 A comprehensive collection of Python utilities for developers and audio processing enthusiasts.
-"Z0Z_" indicates a prototype package where individual components may eventually evolve into focused standalone packages.
+"Z0Z_" indicates a prototype package where individual components may eventually evolve into focused standalone packages or move to existing packages.
+Please suggest a good home for the audio processing tools or any of the other functions.

 ## Why Choose Z0Z_tools?